Jennifer Vishloff Registered Clinical Counsellor and Approved Clinical Supervisor

 I use an integrative trauma-informed, intersectional, and sex positive approach, and I work flexibly from several approaches, including Emotion-Focused Therapy, Sensorimotor Psychotherapy, Internal Family Systems, Trauma-Informed Stabilization Treatment, Cognitive-Behavioural Therapy, and Eye Movement Desensitization Reprocessing (EMDR).

-I continue to receive regular clinical superivsion and take further training to expand my knowledge and skillset to better help clients.
+I continue to receive regular clinical supervision and take further training to expand my knowledge and skillset to better help clients.
 As a white, cisgender, able-bodied woman a very important part of this for me is understanding and shifting the harmful underlying beliefs I have internalized living in a colonial and patriarchal society.

 Registered Clinical Counsellor Logo